 The GOOD TROUBLE CAMPAIGN celebrates the legacy of Congressman Lewis, as we fight against the injustice of voter suppression.
 Current voter suppression tactics prevent millions of citizens from having their voices heard and votes counted.
-This year, we’re making good trouble together to increase voter turnout and fight voter suppression.
+We’re making good trouble together to increase voter turnout and fight voter suppression.

 MAKE GOOD TROUBLE

 In 2013, the Supreme Court decision in Shelby County v.
 Holder allowed for a wave of new voter suppression laws that make it harder for poor communities, immigrant communities, indigenous communities, and communities of color to vote.
 This is especially true in southern states where the legacy of slavery and Jim Crow are ever-present.

 To combat this, you can use your voice and privilege to support others’ right to vote.

 Check out the highlighted states below to see where voter suppression is already silencing voters at alarming rates (Source: Brennan Center) and then help empower disenfranchised communities by facilitating others to register to vote.

 FREQUENTLY ASKED QUESTIONS